WCU-CSC476-F18/LeadLeoHome/README.md

 "Lead Leo Home"
 =================

 Game Development final project for CSC476.
-Lead Leo home is a complex game that involves different level patterns and character interactions.
+"Lead Leo Home" is a complex game that involves different level patterns and character interactions.
 There are 4 levels that the player must guide Leo the dog through.
 If the player fails to lead him home within the allotted time, Animal Control will swoop in and take Leo to the pound.
 Therefore you must try to complete each level as fast as you can!